Finishing & Bottling

 Closure types

-The closure you choose determines what bottles you need, what equipment is required, whether the mead is safe under carbonation pressure, and how long it will keep in storage.
-There is no single best choice — each has distinct trade-offs.
+The closure you choose relates to which kind of bottles you need, what equipment is required, whether the mead is safe under carbonation pressure, and how long it will keep in storage.
+There is no single best choice and each has distinct trade-offs.

 Crown caps